Hiroyuki Nishimura

-Hiroyuki Nishimura (西村 博之, Nishimura Hiroyuki) is a Japanese internet entrepreneur best known for being the founder of the most accessed Japanese message board, 2channel, and current administrator of 4chan.
+Hiroyuki Nishimura (西村 博之, Nishimura Hiroyuki) is a Japanese internet entrepreneur.
+He founded the message board 2channel, and is an administrator of 4chan.
 He is also a self-help author and TV personality.
 He is often known by his given name, hiroyuki (ひろゆき), which he uses, rendered intentionally in lowercase, both as a pen name and as a username.

-Until February 2013, he was a director of, and advisor to, Niwango, best known for its video-sharing service Nico Nico Douga.
+Until February 2013, he was a director of, and advisor to, Niwango, operator of the video-sharing service niconico.

 Christopher Poole, the founder of 4chan, formally announced on 21 September 2015, that he had sold the website to Nishimura.
-Nishimura's tenure as administrator of 4chan has been described by former moderators as letting a moderator known as RapeApe, who strongly dissuade banning users for racism and bigotry, have full control of the site, while simultaneously firing left-wing moderators.
 After a dispute with 2channel's hosting provider, Nishimura no longer administrates 2channel, but instead operates a competitor to it, 2ch.sc.

 Career

 Nishimura was born in Sagamihara, Kanagawa, but raised in Tokyo.
 He founded Tokyo Access LP in 1998.
 In May 1999, he opened 2channel while he was studying at the University of Central Arkansas.
 In June 2001, he founded Irregulars and Partners KK with Ichirō Yamamoto, which was involved in 2channel's management, but later left.

-He graduated with a degree in literature from Chuo University in 2000.
+He graduated with a degree in psychology from Chuo University in 2000.

 In January 2007, Nishimura was an advisor to Skip-Up KK, CEO of Tokyo Plus KK, co-founder of Future Search Brazil (未来検索ブラジル) KK, and a director of Niwango, the company that launched Nico Nico Douga.
 He left his role at Niwango in February 2013.